5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 Blue Mosque

 Officially known as Sultan Ahmed Mosque, the Blue Mosque is directly across from the Hagia Sophia.
-While not quite as historic – it was built in the 1600s – it was designed to appear as a more impressive structure, with everything done bigger and better than before.
+While not quite as historic – it was built in the 1600s – it was designed to appear more imposing, with everything done bigger and better than before.

-While you might think its colloquial name comes from the light blue color of the domes as seen from the exterior, it’s actually called the Blue Mosque because of the vivid blue tilework decorating the interior.
+While you might think its colloquial name comes from the domes’ light blue color as seen from the exterior, it’s actually called the Blue Mosque because of the vivid blue tilework decorating its interior.

 Basilica Cistern

 A mini labyrinth of walkways suspended over silent pools, the Basilica Cistern is a subterranean cavern engineered by the Byzantines to store water.
-Today, you can wander through the echoing space, which has been eerily lit to show off the impressive stone pillars holding up the roof.
+Today, you can wander through the echoing space, which has been eerily lit to showcase the impressive stone pillars that support the roof.

 Gulhane Park